biya-coin/biyaliquid-docs/.gitbook/developers-native/injective/exchange/05_messages.md

 ## Msg/AuthorizeStakeGrants

-`MsgAuthorizeStakeGrants` is a message used to grant another address with staked INJ balance for fee discount purposes.
+`MsgAuthorizeStakeGrants` is a message used to grant another address with staked BIYA balance for fee discount purposes.
 It can also be used to revoke/remove grants if the amount granted is set to 0.

 ```go
 type MsgAuthorizeStakeGrants struct {